lostb1t/replex/README.md

 This also works for collections.

 Note: hero style elements uses coverart from plex.
 Banner or background is not used.

+## Disable transcoding

+Transcoding can be disabled by setting `REPLEX_DISABLE_TRANSCODE=true`.
+This will force direct play/stream.

 ## Remote access (force clients to use the proxy)